Question30/labWalkthroughs/dataCollectionsLab/README.md

 ]
 ```

-- Now we will use the array.flat method to get rid of the children array and turn it into a one dimensional array.
-Ans store the result in avariable
+- Now we will use the [Array.flat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/flat) method to get rid of the children array and turn it into a one dimensional array.
+Ans store the result in a variable

 ```javascript
 function csvFormat(array) {